Gflinois/prototyping_lab/Code of conduct.md

 	- if you know how to change the filament do it before leaving the station it only takes a minute
 	- if you do not know report it, someone will show you how
 - Do not leave any foreign object inside of the enclosure, those machines are deceptively fast.
-- Clean the buildplate of all residues after use.
+- Remove all residues from the buildplate after use.
 - Throw any trash in the bin (do not leave anything in the small compartments inside the enclosure).
 - Report any need for new materials.
 - If any material other than PLA is used, load it in the left extruder, notify it and leave a post-it note on the left filament door with the following :